dart-lang/site-www/src/codelabs/null-safety.md

 When you opt into null safety, all types are non-nullable by default.
-For example, if you have a variable of type String, it will always contain a string.
+For example, if you have a variable of type `String`, it will always contain a string.

 If you want a variable of type `String` to accept any string